Holder (gridiron football)

 For the kick to be successful, the holder needs to do more than just place the ball on the ground.
-Before the snap, the kicker will approach and will mark a certain spot.
-He will then take his steps backward to prepare for the kick.
+Before the snap, the kicker will approach and will mark a certain spot, and will then take steps backward to prepare for the kick.
 When the ball snaps, the holder is responsible for making sure that the ball is placed directly on that spot, the laces of the football are facing outward to produce better contact with the football, and that it is leaning in the direction that the kicker has specified.

 The holder, like the placekicker and the long snapper, is protected from intentional contact from the opposing team.
 The penalty for roughing the holder is 15 yards and an automatic first down.

 Depth chart position

 Compared to other American football positions, the holder is one of the most trivial positions, requiring precision in the receipt of a snap and placement of a ball in a short time, but requiring far less physical talent than a skill position and much less bulk or strength than a lineman.
 Each NFL team is only allowed to have 53 players on their gameday roster.
-Because of this, it is exceptionally rare for a team to preserve a roster spot solely for a placekick holder; most teams will instead use a player who plays another position to double as the holder.
-One notable exception was Patricia Palinkas, the first female professional football player; Palinkas played holder (and no other position) during her short time as a pro player.
+Because of this, it is exceptionally rare for a team to reserve a roster spot solely for a placekick holder; most teams will instead use a player who plays another position to double as the holder.
+One notable exception was Patricia Palinkas, the first woman to have played American football professionally in a predominantly male league; Palinkas played holder (and no other position) during her short time as a pro player.

 On most teams, the holder is either the team's punter or the backup quarterback.
 Some high school football teams will place a wide receiver or running back at the holder position because of their good hands (this is not unheard of at other levels; Steve Tasker, a wide receiver and punt gunner, also played holder at various times in his NFL career, as does his son Luke Tasker, also a wide receiver.
-Others include tight end Jay Novacek safeties Paul Krause and Keith Lyle).
+Others include tight end Jay Novacek, and safeties Paul Krause and Keith Lyle).